jqhoogland/rationalia-starter/LW/Concepts/Optimization.md

 Measuring Optimization Power
 ----------------------------

-One way to think mathematically about optimization, like [evidence](https://www.lesswrong.com/tag/amount-of-evidence), is in information-theoretic bits.
+One way to think mathematically about optimization, like [[Amount of Evidence|evidence]], is in information-theoretic bits.
 The optimization power is the amount of [surprise](http://en.wikipedia.org/wiki/Self-information) we would have in the result if there were no optimization process present.
 Therefore we take the base-two logarithm of the reciprocal of the probability of the result.
 A one-in-a-million solution (a solution so good relative to your preference ordering that it would take a million random tries to find something that good or better) can be said to have log_2(1,000,000) = 19.9 bits of optimization.
 Compared to a random configuration of matter, any artifact you see is going to be much more optimized than this.
-The math describes only laws and general principles for reasoning about optimization; as with [probability theory](https://www.lesswrong.com/tag/bayesian-probability), you oftentimes can't apply the math directly.
+The math describes only laws and general principles for reasoning about optimization; as with [[Bayesian Probability|probability theory]], you oftentimes can't apply the math directly.

 Further Reading & References
 ----------------------------